 We will give you age appropriate 'How can you help me with my learning' sheets with ideas of how you can help your child develop in each of the 7 areas of development.
-You can also get more information on how you can help your child develop their communication skills on the Talk Listen Cuddle website issued by Essex County Council, Early Years and Childcare.
+You can also get more information on how you can help your child develop their communication skills on the Talk Listen Cuddle website (www.tlc-essex/info) issued by Essex County Council, Early Years and Childcare.